 It has been distributed as: Honey e il gatto birbone (Italian); Honey Honey (Portuguese, Latin-American Spanish and English); Favo de Mel (Brazilian Portuguese); I fantastici viaggi di Fiorellino (Italian); Las Aventuras de Silvia (Spanish); Les Aventures de Pollen (French); Miodulinka (Polish); Pollen (French); and هني هني (Arabic).
-Unfortunately the story was cut short because of how poor the ratings were back in Japan, but most of the manga's plot had been adapted, besides a few better subplots.
+Unfortunately the story was cut short because of how poor the ratings were back in Japan, with the production company quickly moving on to Little Pollon (which proved more popular), but most of the manga's plot had been adapted, besides a few better subplots.
 And the series did become rather popular in Europe - two different dubs exist in Italy - and in Latin America, particularly Brazil.
-An English dub produced by a company called Modern Programs International was shown in the United States on CBN cable and a handful of episodes were also released on VHS, making it one of the earliest shojo anime series to reach the States.
-Even more remarkably, unlike other anime brought to the U.S. in that time period (and the decades since), the American broadcast was uncut and kept the original music and SFX.
+An English dub produced by a company called Modern Programs International was shown in the United States from 1984 to 1986 on CBN cable - initially only on Sunday mornings, then early mornings Monday through Friday - and a handful of episodes were also released on VHS, making it one of the earliest shojo anime series to reach the States.
+Even more remarkably, unlike other anime brought to the U.S. in that time period (and the decades since), the American broadcast was uncut and kept the original music (except for new original opening and ending songs) and SFX.

-Lilly belongs to Honey, a young orphaned waitress.
+Lilly belongs to Honey, a young orphaned waitress who has owned her since she was a little girl and considers Lilly like a younger sister.
 Phoenix catches up to her and asks her for her cat, her closest companion, and Honey demands 100 million for her while running off in a hot air balloon along with Lilly.
 From then on, it's all about the wacky chase over all of Europe (and beyond), in a race to retrieve a missing ring, with even more surprises in store for the princess, suitors and Honey & company.
 These surprises range from encounters with more racial stereotypes, King Kong, the evil Slag, Vikings, and more...

 Note that unlike most early shojo series, Honey Honey refuses to take itself seriously (except once or twice, towards the end, and that doesn't stick too much).

-The rights to the series are currently held by Enoki Films USA, although the series has had no American re-release since Sony released some episodes on VHS in the mid-'80s.
+The rights to the series are currently held by Enoki Films USA, although the series has had no American re-release since the mid-1980s.
+Some English dubbed episodes occasionally turn up online, though.